This Is Not Your Father's Links Page

 The Fantasy Library.
 Joe Teller and Kiralee McCauley's site, which also included the new Interregnum site before the APA ceased publication.
 Large and filled with all sorts of good stuff.

-Rich Staats' Home Page.
+Rich Staats' Home Page (AKA "Dr. Games").
 Rich may be the hardest working man on the RPG con circuit—his guide to running a panel should be required reading at every science fiction convention in the world.
 How he manages to combine that with a very busy full-time job AND a family is beyond me.
 If his hair was blue-black, I'd suspect him of wearing a cape and tights under that mild-mannered exterior.
 Rich is also One Of Us, one of the dwindling crew of RuneQuest fans out there, and his site shows it.
 Oh, almost forgot to mention that he was one of my most dependable Interregnum writers!

 Books

-If you're wondering, the rare book I was searching for was The Adventures of Phunsi, an absolutely wonderful book by Alison Mason Kingsbury.
+This is a bit of leftover text from a previous version of this page, but it's one of the only mentions online of a wonderful book: "If you're wondering, the rare book I was searching for was The Adventures of Phunsi, an absolutely wonderful book by Alison Mason Kingsbury.
 It was published in 1946, and is long out of print.
-It's about the adventures of a young zebra who is captured in Africa and brought to New York City.
+It's about the adventures of a young zebra who is captured in Africa and brought to New York City."

 The Recommended Fantasy Author List.
 A very good, very large list of recommended fantasy authors.
 I've contributed to that list, although I myself don't recommend all the authors on it.